psychoinformatics-de/studyforrest-www/content/Studies/contest_fuseisc.rst

 choice guarantees high SNN density values within all clusters (despite of cluster size and irrespective of the total number of clusters) whose modes are captured by our algorithm.
-In practice, the choice of k depends on the goal of the analysis, because the difference between “noise” (non-interesting structure) and “cluster” (meaningful structure) in complex fMRI data is subtle.
+In practice, the choice of k depends on the goal of the analysis, because the difference between "noise" (non-interesting structure) and "cluster" (meaningful structure) in complex fMRI data is subtle.
 For instance, it may not be meaningful to use very small k to avoid capturing non-interesting structures related to noise or effects of spatial smoothing.
 In this study, we wanted to analyze a relatively low number of clusters to